How to file for disability, Filing for SSI

-Social Security Disability Status

 Disability Requirements, Disability Status

 If I Apply For Disability And Go Back To Work, Do I Need To Report This?

 If you have applied for disability with the Social Security Administration, you should understand that work is the second component in your eligibility determination for disability benfits.
-All Social Security disability determinations involve both a medical and work performance determination.
-The fact that you have returned to some work while applying for SSDI (social security disability insurance) or SSI does not necessarily mean your disability claim will be denied.
+All Social Security Disability determinations involve both a medical and work performance determination.
+The fact that you have returned to some work while applying for SSDI (Social Security Disability insurance) or SSI does not necessarily mean your disability claim will be denied.
 However, it is extremely important for you to report all work activity to Social Security as soon as possible.

 However, if you are working but earning under the SGA monthly earning’s amount, your disability claim will not be denied.
 But, while working under the SGA earnings amount will not cause your disability claim to be denied, it still has to be officially addressed in your disability file.